 The John Oxley Library recently received a wonderful donation of photographs and information relating to Narbethong Special School at Buranda.
-Narbethong House, as it is commonly known, is a school for visually impaired children which was established in 1963.
+Narbethong was established in 1963 as a school for blind and low vision students, replacing the Brisbane School for the Blind and Deaf at Annerley.
 The collection focuses on the work of Richard Frank Tunley, who was known as the “Fairy Godfather of Blind Children”.
 Mr Tunley dedicated his life to improving the lives of visually impaired children and adults through the production of braille globes and maps as well as models, toys, doll houses and games.

 Richard Tunley was involved with the students at the school from the early 1920s until his death in 1968.
 His interest in helping blind and deaf students stemmed from his own partial deafness and he dedicated much of his life to working for their benefit.
 Apart from the production of teaching aides such as braille maps, globes, models and doll houses he also lobbied to make education compulsory for blind and deaf children (this occurred in 1924) and worked for the establishment of Braille House at Annerley in the 1950s.
 Through the Queensland Braille Map and Model Club, Mr Tunley organised for educational material to be sent, free of charge, to schools for the blind throughout Australia and the rest of the world.